Thesis and Dissertation

 Michigan State University will only be accepting electronic submissions via ProQuest at www.etdadmin.com/grad.msu.
 The Graduate School staff reviews only the PDFs that are uploaded through ProQuest.
 Be aware that a submission via ProQuest does not mean that the document has been ACCEPTED.
 The review process is interactive and can take anywhere from a few hours to weeks, depending upon the extent of the necessary revisions and how diligent the author is when making the necessary revisions.

 - Submit Your Approval Form to the Graduate School

 The signed Approval Form is taken as evidence that the document has been examined and approved by the major professor (or thesis/dissertation director) and committee and it also serves to document compliance with the appropriate Institutional Review Boards for the use of human and vertebrate animals for research.
-The approval form (with the required signatures) can be submitted to The Graduate School by email email@example.com, by fax 517.353.3355 or a hard copy delivered to 479 West Circle Drive, Room 118 Linton Hall.
+The approval form (with the required signatures) can be submitted to The Graduate School by email firstname.lastname@example.org, by fax 517.353.3355 or a hard copy delivered to 479 West Circle Drive, Room 118 Linton Hall.
 If you used human or animal subjects in your research, the IRB or IACUC letter(s) are required and they are to be submitted via the same methods.